Is PE kit compulsory?

-School meals are provided by Harrison’s catering service.
+School meals are provided by ISS’s catering service.
 Each week they provide a choice of freshly cooked healthy food that caters to a range of dietary needs.
-A halal option is served twice a week on Tuesdays and Thursdays and vegetarian options are available every day.
+All food served is Halal.

 In order for your child to receive a hot meal, we ask for dinner money to be paid in advance.
-This payment can either be paid weekly or termly via Harrison’s website.
-The cost of a school meal is £2.30 per day or £11.50 per week.
+This payment can either be paid weekly or termly via the ISS website.
+The cost of a school meal is £2.35 per day or £11.75 per week.
 Please note that this is the only way to pay for school meals.
 Cash and cheques cannot be accepted.

 What can my child take for packed lunch?